Influence of Trotterization error on single-particle tunneling: Discussion

 \subsection{Main qualitative results}

-We constructed an analytical description of the distortion introduced by the Suzuki-Trotter algorithm~(\ref{eq:Suzuki-Trotter_2nd-order}) to the evolution of a single particle obeying the time-independent hopping Hamiltonian~(\ref{eq:single-particle_Hamiltonian}) with position-dependent potential, with emphasis on tunneling processes.
+We constructed an analytical description of the distortion introduced by the Suzuki-Trotter algorithm~(\ref{eq:Suzuki-Trotter_2nd-order}) to the unitary evolution under the Hamiltonian~(\ref{eq:Hamiltonian}) of $XY$ chain with position-dependent $z$ field, with emphasis on tunneling though potential barriers.
+Because the Hamiltonian~(\ref{eq:Hamiltonian}) can be mapped to a system of noninteracting fermions by the Jordan-Wigner transformation~\citep{lieb-shultz-mattis_XY-model}, our analysis was focused on the distortion of the evolution under the corresponding single-particle Hamiltonian~(\ref{eq:single-particle_Hamiltonian}).
+We further restricted our analysis to the states with total $z$ porjection of spin equal to $-L/2+1$ (with $L$ being the length of the spin chain), which translates to the single-particle subspace in terms of fermions.

 Our approach is based on constructing an approximation to the effective time-independent Hamiltonian $H_{\text{eff}}$ that governs the evolution of the system between discrete moments of time $t_{n}=n\delta t$, with $\delta t$ being the Trotter step.
 We do so by examining formal expansion of $H_{\text{eff}}$ in powers of~$\delta t$.
-While in general this procedure is hindered by heating due to the periodic drive, the target Hamiltonian~(\ref{eq:single-particle_Hamiltonian}) can be mapped to noninteracting fermions, which eliminates the issue of heating, as explained in \subsecref{Correction-to-semiclassics}.
+While in general this procedure is hindered by heating due to the periodic drive, we specifically consider the problem that is noninteracting in terms of fermions, which eliminates the issue of heating, as explained in \subsecref{Correction-to-semiclassics}.
 As a result, the evolution under the Suzuki-Trotter algorithm is fully characterized by an effective time-independent single-particle Hamiltonian $\mathcal{H}_{\text{eff}}$ that can further be found as a series in powers of $\delta t$.
 Due to discrete nature of the evolution, the eigenenergies of this effective Hamiltonian are defined up to a multiple of $\Omega=2\pi/\delta t$.
 That is why the criteria of applicability based on naive comparison of energy scales of the target Hamiltonian with $\Omega$ accurately capture the magnitude of the evolution distortion.
 Indeed, the fact that $\Omega$ is the largest energy scale in the problem simply implies that all transitions induced by the Suzuki-Trotter error are virtual.

 The situation of time-independent Hamiltonian and the emergent periodic evolution is to be contrasted to the case of aperiodic time-dependent Hamiltonian, for which low-frequency tails in the continuous spectrum of the perturbation might lead to significant modification of the tunneling dynamics by cascades of inelastic transitions~\citep{ivlev_review}.